dbmrq/vim-chalk/README.md

     vmap -z <Plug>ChalkDown      " Decrement levels in selection
     ```

-    (Chose the mappings you prefer.
+    (Choose the mappings you prefer.
 These are only suggestions.)

 ## Commands